James Nicholas Joubert

-James Mary Hector Nicholas Joubert de la Muraille, PSS (September 6, 1777, France – 1843, Baltimore) was a French Catholic priest in the United States.
+James Mary Hector Nicolas Joubert de la Muraille, PSS (September 6, 1777, France – 1843, Baltimore) was a French Catholic priest in the United States.
 A teacher at St. Mary's Seminary in Baltimore, he co-founded the Oblate Sisters of Providence along with Mary Lange.
+He was a member of the Sulpicians.

 Biography

 Early life

 Joubert was born at Saint Jean d'Angely on the west coast of France on September 6, 1777.
 His parents were John Joseph Mary Joubert, and the former Suzanne Claire Cathering Guimbaut.
 His father was a lawyer.

 When he was twelve years old, he was enrolled in the military school at Rebois-en-Brie.
 Upon graduation young Joubert entered the military until after a few years he went to work in the tax office.
 In 1800, at the age of twenty-three, he was posted to Saint-Domingue.
 When the Haitian Revolution broke out in 1803 and a number of his relatives were killed, Joubert and his uncle, C. Joubert de Maine, fled first to Cuba and then to the United States.